top of page

 Pairing choice

-The Mazzei Zisola Sicilia Noto Rosso DOC 2020 is like the perfect wingman for Eggplant Parmigiana—it knows just how to accentuate the flavors without stealing the spotlight.
-With its rich, savory notes and a balanced acidity, it dances beautifully with the tomato, cheese, and eggplant like they’re at a well-choreographed Sicilian tarantella dance party.
+The Mazzei Zisola Sicilia Noto Rosso DOC 2020 is like the perfect wingman for Eggplant Parmigiana, it knows just how to accentuate the flavours without stealing the spotlight.
+With its rich, savoury notes and a balanced acidity, it dances beautifully with the tomato, cheese, and eggplant like they’re at a well-choreographed Sicilian tarantella dance party.
 This wine doesn’t just cut through the richness of the parmigiana; it practically slices it a new one!
 And with soft tannins and a medium body, it cozies up to the creamy cheese and earthy eggplant like their old friends sharing stories over a glass of good wine.

 Cheers to a delightful pairing!